MicrosoftDocs/CommunityToolkit/docs/maui/essentials/index.md

 ## .NET MAUI Community Toolkit Essentials

-The .NET MAUI Community Toolkit provides a collection of cross-platform APIs for their applications..
+The .NET MAUI Community Toolkit provides a collection of cross-platform APIs for their applications.
 Here are the APIs provided by the toolkit:

 | Essential | Description |
 | --------- | ----------- |